 Everyone wanting to start their own business should research their idea and the potential existing competitors.
 If you have a product, you need to look into what is already being brought to the market.
 For example, the search engine field would not be a viable market, unless you have something that will blow everyone’s socks off.

 The benefit of crowdfunding sites such as Kickstarter is they can serve as research platforms to suss out similar products or ideas.
 If you want to bring out a multi-functional cooler, you may be too late.
-Search around, maybe your idea isn’t as innovative as you think it is, maybe there’s ten ideas out there just like it.
-Is your’s betters?
+Search around, maybe your idea isn’t as innovative as you think it is, maybe there are ten ideas out there just like it.
+Are your’s betters?
 Is it priced competitively?
 Does it appear viable?
 Be honest.
 You can save a lot of time and money by seeing what’s already out there and what is being developed.
-With sites like Kickstarter & even Google it’s all right there for you to see.
+With sites like Kickstarter & even Google, it’s all right there for you to see.

 Both of comedian Dave Chappelle’s parents were University Professors.
 When Dave Chappelle started out on his journey being a comedian, he told himself as long as he could make a teacher’s salary, he would be happy and he would like it a lot more than being a teacher.
 He didn’t have to become a multi-millionaire to consider himself a success.
 Doing the job he loved and making a living while doing it was enough for him.